Ultimate guide: how to become a PA

 With the right amount of research, you can build a detailed picture of a company’s culture and values, the personalities and preferences of the managers you may be working with, and the level of formality you should expect – is it suits and ties, or smart-casual?

 This research will arm you with a knowledge of the company you’re interviewing for that will impress the hiring managers.
-It will also give you insights into the kind of questions they may ask, and spark your own ideas for questions PAs can ask at interview – a very effective way to show your enthusiasm.
+It will also give you insights into the kind of questions they may ask, and spark your ideas for questions PAs can ask at interviews – a very effective way to show your enthusiasm.

 Future-proof yourself with the latest tech